leaonline/leaonline-app/README.md

 # leaonline-app

-this will be the mobile app one day
+To run the leaonline app you need to install the dependencies first with

+´´´ npm install